 The initiative was established to provide high quality evidence on the reality of poverty at ground level, bringing the perspectives of the poorest into the global debate on what should follow the Millennium Development Goals (MDGs).

-Participate aims to:
+Participate’s overarching aims are to:

 - Embed participatory research in global policy-making